 Yesterday the American & Qantas joint venture has been formally approved.
 While the DOT issued their tentative approval in early June, there’s always a period where the public can comment, which is why the approval wasn’t instant.

 The DOT made this decision because they claimed it will protect competition and promote public benefits, including additional flights and increased seat availability.
 The DOT is making American and Qantas report annually on the progress of their cooperation, so they can determine if the partnership is in the public’s interest.

 American’s 787-9 business class

 What could change with this joint venture?

-Once this joint venture is finalized, I imagine we’ll see a few changes, including:
+Now that the joint venture is finalized, I imagine we’ll see a few changes:

 - Improved mileage earning between American AAdvantage & Qantas Frequent Flyer (again, they cut mileage earning when the previous application was denied)

 - Currently American’s Los Angeles to Sydney flight is operated by a 787-9, though I imagine we could see a capacity upgrade to a 777-300ER

 - Currently American’s Los Angeles to Auckland route is seasonal, so I imagine we could see this go year-round again